-Any students, faculty, employee, applicant for employment, customer, patient, or member of the general public who feels that he or she has been subjected to conduct that is prohibited by this Policy should immediately report the matter to CEO/President, Clinic Director, or the Student Body Representative.
-If the person feels uncomfortable with reporting the harassment to these individuals, he or she may report it to any other staff.
-ICAOM shall conduct a prompt, unbiased, and effective investigation of all allegations of prohibited harassment in as confidential a manner as possible.
+Any student, faculty, employee, applicant for employment, customer, patient, or member of the general public who feels that he or she has been subjected to conduct that is prohibited by this Policy should immediately report the matter to the Title IX Officer/Registrar.
+If the person feels uncomfortable with reporting the harassment to this staff member, he or she may report it to any other staff member.
+Such report does not have to be in writing.
+Upon receipt of a complaint regarding prohibited conduct, the person receiving the complaint shall, without undue delay, prepare a written report of the matter and deliver it to the President/CEO, who should then conduct or delegate an investigation that is accomplished in a prompt, unbiased, effective, and appropriately confidential manner.